 (1) Intent.
 The Olympic College board of trustees herein affirms its policy of equal opportunity to all individuals and all the communities we serve.
-Olympic College is committed to the principle of equal opportunity in all matters relating to employment, college-sponsored activities, and education programs and will comply with all applicable laws prohibiting discrimination including Titles VII and IX of the Civil Rights Act of 1964, and amendments; the Age Discrimination in Employment Act of 1967; section 504 of the Rehabilitation Act of 1974; the Americans with Disabilities Act of 1990; the Genetic Information Nondiscrimination Act of 2008; and the Washington state laws against discrimination, chapter 49.60
+Olympic College is committed to the principle of equal opportunity in all matters relating to employment, college activities, and education programs and will comply with all applicable laws prohibiting discrimination including Title VII of the Civil Rights Act of 1964, and amendments; Title IX of the Education Amendments of 1972; the Age Discrimination in Employment Act of 1967; section 504 of the Rehabilitation Act of 1974; the Americans with Disabilities Act of 1990; the Genetic Information Nondiscrimination Act of 2008; and the Washington state laws against discrimination, chapter 49.60

 (2) Policy.
 Olympic College is committed to the principle of equal opportunity in education and employment.
-Harassment and/or discrimination directed toward any individual or group on the basis of race, creed, color, national origin, sex, genetic information, honorably discharged veteran or military status, age, religious preference, sexual orientation, or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability, status as a disabled or Vietnam-era veteran, or political opinions or affiliations, or any other population designated by statute is a violation of the mission and purpose of Olympic College and will not be tolerated.
+Harassment and/or discrimination directed toward any individual or group on the basis of race; color; national origin; sex, including pregnancy; genetic information; honorably discharged veteran or military status; age; religious preference; creed; sexual orientation; gender identity; or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability; status as a disabled or Vietnam-era veteran; or political opinions or affiliations; or any other population designated by statute is a violation of the mission and purpose of Olympic College and will not be tolerated.
 The college is committed to preventing and stopping discrimination, including harassment, on any of these unlawful bases, and any associated retaliatory behavior.
 All employees and students shall be allowed to work and learn in an environment free from discrimination.

 (a) This policy is based on the principle that all forms of harassment and/or discrimination are unacceptable and will be dealt with promptly and effectively.
 Students, faculty or staff who are determined to have violated this policy (following investigatory proceedings) are subject to disciplinary action up to and including termination of employment and permanent dismissal (students).